moehach/blog/_posts/2020-08-27-dieter-rams-principles.md

 title:  "Dieter Rams: 10 Principles for Good Design"
 author: moe
 categories: [ Design ]
-tags: [ Lessons, Basics, Theory, Dieter Rams ]
+tags: [ Lessons, Foundations, Theory, Dieter Rams ]
 image: assets/images/9.jpg
 ---
 Dieter Rams, born 1932 in Germany, is an industrial designer known for heading Braun's design team for over 30 years.
 He founded the "10  Principles of Good Design" as a benchmark to test whether a design can be considered good, or not.